ADAS | Windshield Camera Re-Calibration

 What is the BEST procedure?

 At Best Glass we utilize the most up to date software to determine what type of re-calibration is required for your vehicle.
 Our state of the art equipment is designed to perform both dynamic and static re-calibrations on all makes and models.
 The best part is that our equipment is completely mobile, allowing us to perform the required re-calibration immediately following your windshield replacement.
 There's no need to come to our shop or schedule a separate appointment for re-calibration.
+Best Glass is able to perform re-calibration on ALL vehicles, domestic and foreign.
 At Best Glass, we care about your safety and your convenience.

 What if I choose not to Re-Calibrate my ADAS system?

 If a car's ADAS system is not re-calibrated, the system may not function properly and your safety is at risk.
 Remember, if the aiming of the cameras/radars/lasers on the vehicle are off by even a few millimeters readings the systems are designed to detect at a distance could be off by feet.
 In some cases a miss-aligned camera can actually pull you car into on-coming traffic or not be able to initiate stopping in time to avoid an accident.
 Because this technology is still pretty new, questions still remain as to whether vehicle warranties will be honored or insurance companies will be responsible for accidents if ADAS systems are not maintained.
 A properly re-calibrated ADAS system will meet the manufacturers OEM specifications and provide all the safety features your vehicle was designed for.
+With Best Glass mobile re-calibration, it's so convenient, why wouldn't you re-calibrate?
 Don't put your family at risk.
-Choose Best Glass for your family's safety and peace of mind.
+Choose Best Glass re-calibration for your family's safety and peace of mind.

 How to Contact Us